run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 #### --project | -p (string)

 >  Specify the Project to which the command applies.
-Run:AI Projects are used by the scheduler to calculate resource eligibility.
+Run:ai Projects are used by the scheduler to calculate resource eligibility.
 By default, commands apply to the default Project.
 To change the default Project use `runai config project <project-name>`.

 #### --help | -h